 In 2018, DOE reorganized its Home Energy Professionals (HEP) certification program.
 During this review, the scheme committee decided to discontinue the HEP Retrofit Installer Technician Certification.
 Instead, the Retrofit Installer Technician tasks were broken into 25 training modules, or badges, designed to provide a convenient, standardized, and voluntary approach to training and skills recognition for WAP implementers, utility programs, private-sector workers, and contractors.

 The Minnesota Department of Commerce’s Division of Energy Resources runs the state’s Weatherization Assistance Program and contracted with Everblue to develop a similar badging toolkit specific to the HEP Crew Leader designation.
+The program, called the Weatherization Installer Badges, provides a consistent and scalable education program for the state’s Weatherization Assistance Program.

 “The tasks associated with the HEP Crew Leader destination were broken up into 25 training modules that can each be done in 15-30 minutes,” said Chris Boggiano, Everblue president.
 “It’s structured so that all of the work is done online, can be completed from a smartphone, and doesn’t require any travel.”